Collective bargaining is the negotiation process between an employer and a union.

 - bargaining directives and negotiations for unionized staff

-- oversight and administration of non-union and out of scope compensation for applicable public sector agencies under the Reforms of Agencies, Boards and Commissions Compensation Act (RABCCA) and regulations
+- oversight and administration of non-union and out of scope compensation for applicable public sector agencies under the Reform of Agencies, Boards and Commissions Compensation Act (RABCCA) and regulations

 - applied economic labour analysis